-The National Autism Center is May Institute’s center for the promotion of evidence-based practice.
-It is a nonprofit organization dedicated to serving children and adolescents with autism spectrum disorder (ASD) by providing reliable information, promoting best practices, and offering comprehensive resources for families, practitioners, and communities.
+The National Autism Center is May Institute’s Center for the Promotion of Evidence-based Practice.
+It is a nonprofit organization dedicated to disseminating evidence-based information about the treatment of autism spectrum disorder (ASD), promoting best practices, and offering comprehensive and reliable resources for families, practitioners, and communities.

 In 2009, the National Autism Center completed an unprecedented multi-year project — the National Standards Project — to establish a set of standards for effective, research-validated educational and behavioral interventions for children on the spectrum.
 These standards identify treatments that effectively target the core symptoms of ASD.
 The resulting National Standards Report is the most comprehensive analysis available to date about treatments for children and adolescents with ASD.
 It is a single, authoritative source of guidance for parents, caregivers, educators, and service providers as they make informed treatment decisions.

-In the Fall of 2014, the National Autism Center will release a review and analysis of treatments for ASD based on research conducted in the field from 2007 to 2012.
-This will provide an update to the current empirical treatment literature (as published in the National Standards Report in 2009) and will include studies evaluating treatments for adults (22+), which have never been systematically evaluated before now.
+In 2015, we released a new review and analysis of treatments for ASD based on research conducted in the field from 2007 to 2012.
+This report provides an update to the empirical treatment literature (as published in the National Standards Report in 2009) and includes studies evaluating treatments for adults (22+), which have never been systematically evaluated before now.